opendatasoft/slate/source/includes/_processing.md

 # Processing

 The OpenDataSoft platform allows you to apply one or more processors to a dataset.
 These processors are units of data transformation and other processing.
-REach processor represents a configurable operation that will be applied to all rows of a dataset.
-Example of what you can do with a processor include replacing text with a regex, geocoding an address into a geographical coordinates, creating a new column that contains the result of a substraction between two existing columns and much more.
+Each processor represents a configurable operation that will be applied to all rows of a dataset.
+Examples of what you can do with a processor include replacing text with a regex, geocoding an address into geographical coordinates, creating a new column that contains the result of a substraction between two existing columns and much more.

 ## The processor object

 The processor object is composed of a unique ID for the processor, the processor name and the processor configuration.
-The configuration is a json object whose keys are dependant of the processor itself.
+The configuration is a JSON object whose keys are dependant of the processor itself.

 ### Attributes